 Desktop Downloads Library Music Public Workspace

-3. Pipe the ls command output to the 'sort' command to show the results in reverse order.
+3. Pipe the output of ls to the sort command for reverse sorting.

 $ ls | sort -r